artemromaniv/project_admin_dashboard/README.md

-The project was bootstrapped using Vite build tool, so make sure it's installed before running the app
+The project was bootstrapped using [Vite](https://vitejs.dev/) build tool
 ## Getting Started

 First, run the development server: